isaiah/transit-erlang/README.md

 Default type mapping
 --------------------

+We currently handle the types in the given table with the given mappings.
+Of notable omissions:

+* Link types
+* Byte sequences

 | Transit type | Write accepts             | Read returns              |
 | ------------ | -------------             | ------------              |
 | null         | undefined                 | undefined                 |